LibreCAD/docs/guides/blocks.rst

 Saving Blocks
 -------------

-Blocks can be saved to a seperate file and used in other drawings or added to a user library.
+Blocks can be saved to a separate file and used in other drawings or added to a user library.
 To save the block:

     - Select a block in the **Block List**.
     - Click the **Save the active block to a file** icon |icon17|.